Norway - Clearance

 Ports of Entry

-With the introduction of the Europe-wide entry and exit system (EES) in November 2024, biometric data will need to be recorded on entry and exit for third country travelers.
-While this negates the need to have passports stamped, it will require a visit to an official office at a port of entry, therefore flexible clearance may no longer be possible.
-It is not yet known how rigidly EES will be enforced for pleasure boat users.
+With the introduction of the Europe-wide entry and exit system (EES) (currently delayed until October 2025), biometric data will need to be recorded on entry and exit for third country travelers.
+While this negates the need to have passports stamped, it will require a visit to an official office at a port of entry.
+It is not yet known how EES will be enforced or change the process for pleasure boat users.

 General Procedure